 Ablation Study (Optional): If applicable, discuss the impact of specific components or modifications within your model through ablation studies.

-5. Discussion

 Interpretation of Results: Analyze and explain the observed performance of your model.
 Discuss how SWT integration contributes to the findings.

 Comparison with Existing Work: Compare your results with relevant existing research on transformer architectures for NLP tasks.